 Of course, as with all things, I had assumed the Shadows were just as unreal as the gods—the darkness before the gods, said to control fate, and who knows perhaps what else.
 Yet, with all I have witnessed, I have little reason to not believe now…

 Yet, does Hikaru not even believe?

-“I think they can…” he says after a moment, “But I’m sure it’s filling their heads full of ridiculous lies simply because it can.
+“I think they can…” he says after a moment, “But I’m sure it’s filling their heads full of absurd lies simply because it can.
 Like telling them their world was ending, and only the goddess—or, well, god—they hate most would save them.”

 “…Sâ pšyku, Hikaru,” I whisper, “I did not mean to make you encounter something so…repulsive to you.”

 He sighs and pulls me close as I set down the book.